San Andreas Case Study

 To achieve this level of visual fidelity, the team built incredible amounts of surface detail, including soy plants for the fields; leaves; small rocks; bits of twigs; and other leftover debris – all to add a sense of reality that flat textures alone could not conjure up.

-“Right up to the very end of the project we were thinking about how this shot could be made better and better,” remember Culpitt.
-“For instance, over the Christmas break I’d gone back to my wife’s parents’ farm in Ontario.
+“Right up to the very end of the project, we were thinking about how this shot could be made better and better,” remembers Culpitt.
+“For instance, over the Christmas break, I’d gone back to my wife’s parents’ farm in Ontario.
 I started going around the fields there with a stepladder so I could take photos looking down on the fields.
-That was good reference – when you can actually look at something like that, it really changes your way of thinking.
+That was a good reference – when you can actually look at something like that, it really changes your way of thinking.
 When I came back I really had a much better idea of the kind of detail we were going to need to sell the scene.”

 Making a Scene